Even your Teacher Needs Guidance: Ground-Truth Targets Dampen Regularization Imposed by Self-Distillation: Related Work

 To the best of our knowledge, few papers investigate knowledge distillation from a rigorous theoretical point of view, and those that do, do so with strong assumptions on the setting. \citet{phuong2019towards} ignore the ground-truth targets during distillation and furthermore assume linear models. \citet{mobahi2020selfdistillation} investigate self-distillation in a Hilbert space setting with kernel ridge regression models where the teacher is trained on the ground-truth targets, and the student (and subsequent iterations) is only trained on the predictions from the teacher without access to the ground-truth targets.
 They show that self-distillation progressively limits the number of basis functions used to represent the solutions, thus eventually causing the solutions to underfit.
-In this paper, we build on the theoretical results of \citet{mobahi2020selfdistillation}, but we include the weighted ground-truth targets in the self-distillation procedure and show how this drastically affect the behavior and effect of self-distillation\footnote{In Supplementary Material \ref{app:mobahi} we relate our problem setup to \citet{mobahi2020selfdistillation} and extend some of our results to a constrained optimization setting with a regularization functional in Hilbert space.}.
+In this paper, we build on the theoretical results of \citet{mobahi2020selfdistillation}, but we include the weighted ground-truth targets in the self-distillation procedure, where we allow the weight to depend on the self-distillation step, and show how this drastically affects the behavior and effect of self-distillation.\footnote{In Supplementary Material \ref{app:mobahi} we relate our problem setup to \citet{mobahi2020selfdistillation} and extend some of our results to a constrained optimization setting with a regularization functional in Hilbert space.}

-\paragraph{Summary of Our Contributions} We summarize our contributions as the following; we show that \begin{itemize} \item the solution at any distillation step can easily be calculated as a function of the initial fit, and infinite steps of self-distillation corresponds to solving the usual kernel ridge regression problem with a specific amplified regularization parameter for non-zero weights, \item self-distillation (strictly) amplifies the regularization at each distillation step, \item the ground-truth targets dampens the sparsification of the self-distilled solutions, ensuring non-zero solutions for any number of distillation steps, \item including the ground-truth targets in the distillation procedure empirically affect the generalization performance after self-distillation. \end{itemize}
+\paragraph{Our Contributions} Through a theoretical analysis we show that \begin{itemize} \item the solution at any distillation step can easily be calculated as a function of the initial fit, and infinitely many steps of self-distillation (with fixed distillation weight) correspond to solving the usual kernel ridge regression problem with a specific amplified regularization parameter for non-zero weights, \item for fixed distillation weights, self-distillation amplifies the regularization at each distillation step, and the ground-truth targets dampen the sparsification and regularization of the self-distilled solutions, ensuring non-zero solutions for any number of distillation steps, \item the optimal distillation weight has a closed form solution for kernel ridge regression, and can be estimated efficiently for neural networks compared to grid search. \end{itemize}